Chiefdoms of Hispaniola

-The chiefdoms of Hispaniola (cacicazgo in Spanish) were the primary political units employed by the Taíno inhabitants of Hispaniola (Taíno: Ayiti, Quisqueya, or Bohio) in the early historical era.
+The chiefdoms of Hispaniola (cacicazgo in Spanish) were the primary political units employed by the Taíno inhabitants of Hispaniola (Taíno: Haití, Babeque, Bohío; Ciguayo: Quisqueya) in the early historical era.
 At the time of European contact in 1492, the island was divided into five chiefdoms or cacicazgos, each headed by a cacique or paramount chief.
 Below him were lesser caciques presiding over villages or districts and nitaínos, an elite class in Taíno society.
+Hispaniola was also home to the Ciguayo and Macorix native peoples at the time of the European's arrival.

 The Taíno of Hispaniola were an Arawak people related to the inhabitants of the other islands in the Greater Antilles.
-At the time of European contact, they were at war with a rival indigenous group, the Island Caribs.
+At the time of European colonization, they were at war with a rival indigenous group, the Island Caribs.
 In 1508, there were about 60,000 Taínos in the island of Hispaniola; by 1531 infectious disease epidemics and exploitation had resulted in a dramatic decline in population.

 The boundaries of each cacicazgo were precise.
 The first inhabitants of the island used geographic elements as references, such as major rivers, high mountains, notable valleys and plains.
 This enabled them to define each territory.
 Each was divided into cacique nitaínos, subdivisions headed by the cacique helpers.
-The entries below relate the territory of each former cacique to the modern-day departments of Haiti and the provinces of the Dominican Republic.
+The entries below relate the territory of each former cacique to the modern-day provinces of the Dominican Republic and the departments of Haiti.